-Compiling data on singletons, dating apps, social life and the opinions of residents, we have the official 2021 list of the best cities across Europe for single people.
-Tinder swiping among Gen Z users increased by 39% in first few months of coronavirus lockdown, with many users engaging ‘passport’ mode to swipe in cities such as London and Stockholm.
-In Italy, swipe volume among Gen Z increased by a whopping 67% – the highest globally.
+Compiling data on singletons, dating apps, social life and the opinions of residents, we have the official 2022 list of the best cities across Europe for single people.
+Tinder continues to reign in the world of dating apps, but alternatives such as Badoo, Lovoo, and Bumble are closing the gap.

 These are the cities where you’ll have the best chances of finding love.
 Or, at least a date for the evening…

 Ranking criteria:How do these rankings work?

 - Highest usage rate of Tinder and/or Badoo dating apps

 - Population percentage of single people per capita

 - Overall population of city – you don’t want a date where you’ll bump into the person the next day!